Let’s assume you’re looking for alternatives to a product like VEED, and you type “veed alternatives” into Google.

 In this piece, we’ll focus more on the new E, rather than the older factors.

-In fact, according to Google, the new factor indicates whether the content is produced with a degree of personal and first-hand experience on a certain matter.
+In fact, according to Google, the new factor indicates whether the content is produced with a degree of personal and firsthand experience on a certain matter; something that’s now more important than ever for Google.

 Going back to the example of the veed alternatives query we saw earlier, it’s now clearer why the result from Sendspark is more intriguing.